 Whether you’re filling your tank with higher octane or cetane fuel, the usual reason for doing so is to increase efficiency and improve performance.

-How do you know if premium fuel is suitable for your car?
+How do I know if premium fuel is suitable for my car?

 Your car handbook should provide you with details on the recommended octane (or cetane) rating for your engine.

 The information might also be included in the casing around your fuel cap.